Skip to main content

 B-Two Operations Limited is the registered operator.

 Same corporate shell that runs McLuck and SpinBlitz, which means the platform tech, KYC vendor, and back-office redemption queue are shared infrastructure with two sibling brands I've used directly.
-From personal experience playing both McLuck and SpinBlitz, the redemption flow and game catalog feel like the same building with different paint.
+The redemption flow and game catalog are presented here as shared B-Two-family infrastructure, not as a CasinoRankr gameplay test.
 Hello Millions is built from that same shared kit.

 The Isle of Man entity replaced an earlier Estonian shell (B2Services OÜ) in 2024, corporate restructure, not a regulatory action.
 Worth flagging because some sweeps operators are still hiding behind one-LLC-per-brand setups.